 When transfer credits are designated as 'undistributed,' this simply means that the transfer credit analyst for the specific campus did not find an equivalent course at that IU campus.
-These credits can still be applied for use towards any of the School's degree programs, but cannot be used to meet the IUPUI General Education Core.
+These credits can still be applied for use towards any of the School's degree programs, but cannot be used to meet the IUPUI Transferable General Education Core unless they are designated an undistributed general education credit.